ksindi/managers-playbook/README.md

 1. Team mission
     1. How is your team moving the needle for the customer?
 1. Team members
-    1. Include: name, role/title, email, slack handle, github handle
+    1. Include: name, role/title, email, slack username, github username
 1. Repositories and services
 1. How to communicate within the team
     1. Slack channels